 How to apply

-Candidates are recruited from the Northwest Territories, Nunavut, Yukon and Quebec only when a position is available, and only from the communities where that need exists.
+Candidates are recruited from the Northwest Territories, Nunavut, Yukon and Quebec by Program Authorities.

-For Recruitment information in the NWT please contact ATS Services Limited:
+For Recruitment information in the NWT and Nunavut, please contact ATS Services Limited:

 - Toll-free: 888-845-4913

 For Recruitment information in the Yukon please contact Community Airports Manager